Breckenridge: Historic Victorian town with 21st Century Spirit.

 Neighborhoods on the Southside of downtown Breckenridge

-Within the first mile real southside 'hoods come into view - with big home sites, lots of tree cover, access to the Blue River that runs through them, and great views of Baldy to the east and the Tenmile Range to the west.
-Many families live in this area year round, although it was originally built as a summer vacation mecca.
+Beyond this southern border of town are homes that everyone would still think of as Breckenridge, but which are technically 'unincorporated Summit County'.
+Within the first mile south, the town of Blue River and it's many subdivisions characterized by larger home sites, lots of tree cover, access to the Blue River that runs through them, and great views of Baldy to the east and the Tenmile Range to the west.
+Many families live in this area year round, although it was originally populated by people seeking a summer vacation mecca.

 Ski and hiking trails start in these neighborhoods and go east to Boreas and Baldy mountains and west into the Tenmile Range.
 If hiking, mountain biking and cross-country skiing are more a priority to you than getting on the gondola, this is a great part of Breckenridge to search for homes for sale.